MrShiny608/MrShiny608/_posts_md/2025-04-15-ProfilingCodeWithoutGettingTricked.md

 - 🔄 Execute each binary multiple times to smooth out mid-term variability.
 - 🔀 Interleave similar configurations from different tests to reduce bias from longer lived variability.
 - 🧠 Apply human judgment when reviewing outliers - graphs and intuition can spot things stats miss.
-- 🔥 Warm up your JITs to measure code that’s actually running how it would in production.
+- 🔥 Warm up your JITs to measure code that's actually running how it would in production.
 - 🤖 Make sure you're really measuring what you think you are - no optimised-away logic or skewed setup costs.

 ---